-- 02. Bring all parts of our service closer together to provide a cohesive journey for all learners and participants regardless of their needs and ambitions - O3.
-Provide training and upskilling to our staff to promote intra-team referrals across our skills and employment interventions
+O2.
+Bring all parts of our service closer together to provide a cohesive journey for all learners, participants and employers regardless of their needs and ambitions.

-04. Create a system for planning a learner and participant "Individual Pathway to Skills and Employment" from first contact to destination
+O3.
+Create a system for planning a learner and participant "Individual Pathway to Skills and Employment" from first contact to destination.